SunWeatherby/sunweatherby.github.io/index.md

 This enhancement took the longest, as it required coding three different files to ensure everything worked instead of just one.
 While the JSON saving and exporting went smoothly, I struggled with coding the application properly since I was new to Flask.
 I learned a lot about Flask as a result.
 I also had difficulty properly organizing the HTML to look clean during runtime.
 I had to learn how to properly code the spacing to ensure the page elements would be displayed as intended.
 By providing a visual interface to users and creating a database for employees to organize information, this enhancement meets the course goals of delivering professional-quality written and visual communications and employing strategies for building collaborative environments.

 Download the build files and narrative document for enhancement three: [here](https://github.com/SunWeatherby/sunweatherby.github.io/tree/EnhancementThree).

----

-# Self-assessment

-Throughout my time in the Computer Science program, I've focused on building a strong foundation in core technical skills while also learning how to apply those skills to solve real-world problems independently.
-Completing this ePortfolio allowed me to reflect on how far I have come, from working on isolated functions to building a complete, functioning application with a backend database and interactive web interface.
-The coursework and projects I completed helped me shape my professional goals and reaffirmed my interest in software development.
-I am especially proud of my ability to take a basic, non-functional artifact—intended initially only for test automation and turn it into a working application that saves, sorts, and displays data.

-While I didn't have team-based projects in the program, this allowed me to work independently on every stage of development, from planning and design to implementation and debugging.
-For example, I had to plan the architecture of my application independently, decide how to structure object relationships, and troubleshoot logic errors and integration issues without relying on others.
-This required strong problem-solving skills, which are essential in any professional software engineering job.
-This independent development also led me to approach my projects with a focus on communicating with future users or stakeholders who would need to interact with the system.
-This was especially true during the second and third enhancements, where I had to anticipate how users would navigate the program, input data, and interpret information.
-For instance, I redesigned the main menu structure to improve the flow of object creation, requiring contacts to be displayed before appointments or tasks.
-I also added clear prompts, error messages, and safeguards to make the program easier to understand and harder to misuse.
-These decisions mirror how developers must consider the needs of stakeholders, such as business users or clients, when building user-facing systems.
-My work on the HTML interface reinforced this, as I needed to organize the layout and filters in a way that would make sense to the average user.

-These three enhancements of the artifacts demonstrate this growth through the course outcomes;
-- Data Structures and Algorithms: I used basic data structures to organize user input and object relationships.
-- Software Engineering and Design: I restructured a simple Java artifact into a modular Python application using service layers and separate classes for logic, storage, and interaction.
-- Databases: I implemented persistent storage using JSON and integrated MongoDB to save and display data through a Flask-powered HTML interface.
-- Security and Data Integrity: I incorporated logic to ensure that invalid operations couldn't occur.
-For example, disallowing appointment creation when no contacts exist or preventing the use of outdated dates.

-Each stage adds new complexity to the same artifact: starting with a basic function tester, then building a working application with data relationships, and finally connecting it to a database and interactive interface.
-I chose to work from the same base throughout because I wanted to demonstrate not only my technical progression, but also my ability to refactor, build upon, and improve existing work, a highly relevant skill in real-world software maintenance and iteration.